 There are many possible causes for blood deficiency.
 These causes can vary by age as well as gender.
 The most common causes include inadequate iron intake, poor iron absorption, and blood loss.

 If you have been diagnosed with blood deficiency, there are plenty of foods to choose from that will help work as a blood booster.
-The below list names a few blood booster foods:
+The below list names a few Chinese herbs for blood deficiency and blood booster foods:

 - Beans and lentils: Legumes, such as beans and lentils, not only contain iron but are a good source of protein.